cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/openstack/validate_openstack.html.md

 VOLUME_BACKING_FILE_SIZE=70000M
 </pre>

-## <a id="ephemeral"></a>Do instance flavors have ephemeral storage? ##
+## <a id="ephemeral"></a> Do instance flavors have ephemeral storage? ##

-Bosh can only use flavors that are available to you, but it requires that you only use flavors that have an ephemeral disk.
+BOSH can only use flavors that are available to you, but it requires that you only use flavors that have an ephemeral disk.

 To see the list of available flavors that have ephemeral disks: